The School of Medical Laboratory

 The foreign degree must be equivalent to a bachelor degree in medical laboratory science or equivalent in the U.S. and have completed 24 credit hours in medical laboratory science in the United States or Canada

-1. Please complete the application form.
+Please complete the application form.
 The applicant may use the "Program Application" form for DMCUL or the "MTIMPM Application Form".
 Answer all questions.
-Applications are accepted from July 1st to September 15th.
-Application, application fee, transcripts and course plan must be postmarked by Sept 15th for the class starting in September and January.
-Items postmarked after September 15th will be rejected.
-The recommendations must be postmarked by October 1st.
+Applications are accepted from April 1st to August 15th.
+Application, application fee, transcripts and course plan must be postmarked by August 15th for the class starting in September and January.
+The recommendations must be postmarked by September 15th.

-3. Request an official transcript from ALL Colleges and Universities you have attended.
+Request an official transcript from ALL Colleges and Universities you have attended.
 Copies of transcripts students acquire on-line are NOT ACCEPTABLE and will be discarded.
-Send only offical transcripts to:
+Send only official transcripts to:

 Program Director, School of Medical Laboratory Scientist